XPRTZ/mssqldocker/README.md

 * Configure the database with a database and user

-This project is forked from https://github.com/mcmoe/mssqldocker The main difference is this project embeds the executed SQL statements as layers within the Docker container instead of executhing them on every container start.
-This should significantly speed up startup process of the container.
+This project is forked from https://github.com/mcmoe/mssqldocker The main difference is this project embeds the executed SQL statements as layers within the Docker container instead of executing them on every container start.
+This should significantly speed up startup process of the container, especially with more complex database structures.

 # How to Run
 ## Clone this repo